Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

     cp workshop\dotnet\Lessons\appsettings.json.example workshop\dotnet\Lessons\Lesson1\appsettings.json
     ```

-1. Retrieve the OpenAI Endpoint URL, deployed model name and API Key (from pre-requisites) into the app settings
+1. Retrieve the OpenAI Endpoint URL, API Key and deployed model name (from pre-requisites) into the app settings  **!!!TMS this section needs some work** The learn provides a lab environment and also have you delete resource created at the end.
+Not sure on the use of API key or Endpoint is pointed out.
+Need to add instructions on how to do so  **!!!TMS review/update later**

 ??? note "Optional"